thirtybees/thirtybees/install-dev/upgrade/README.md

     matters), it injects another SQL command to drop this table before executing the actual command.
   - Note: in SQL, `/*` and `*/` are comment delimiters, so one can also add comments in these SQL scripts.
+It's good style to add a `;` after a comment, so comments get reported in their own line.
   - If a command contains exactly the string `/* PHP:` (casing and spacing matters), the updater module parses the line up to a `*/` and executes this PHP function, using the like-named file and converting parameters to